bartificer/programming-by-stealth/docs/pbs22.md

 The challenge was simply to write a JQuery command to set the `target` of all links in the main content region of the [dummy page](https://www.bartbusschots.ie/pbsdemos/pbs-dummyPage/) to `_blank`.

-There is no one solution to a problem like this, so below are two different correct solutions.
+There is no one solution to a problem like this.
+Below are two different correct solutions.

 1. The first approach is to use the CSS containment selector (space) to limit the results to just `a` elements within the `main` element: